Sakib-Dalal/Lets-Report/README.md

 ---

-## How to Contribute
+## How to use

-1. Clone the repository.
-2. Set up your AWS DynamoDB and Lambda environment.
-3. Install dependencies using `npm install`.
-4. Run the application locally using `npm start`.
+1. Vist vercel site.
+2. To access Govt. dashboard use this credentials: email- manav@gmail.com pass - 123
+ type - govt
 ---

 **Empowering communities, fostering transparency, and bridging the gap between citizens and governance.**